6 DIY Acne-Fighting Face Masks You Can Make At Home To Clear Your Skin And Reduce Blackheads

 How to make it

-Mix all the ingredients, and when you get a paste-like consistency, apply it to your complexion.
+Mix all the ingredients, and when you get a paste-like consistency, apply it to your face.
 Rinse it off after no more than ten minutes; otherwise, the turmeric will turn your skin yellow—been there, done that.

 Benefits

-Other ingredients you can use in homemade face masks to reduce acne
+Other ingredients you can use in homemade face masks

 Apple cider vinegar